 Are you even sure it’s acne?
-If it’s characterized by small, dark, bumps, maybe it’s just keratosis pilaris that’s caused by skin asthma or atopic dermatitis, stress, your skin reacting to a sudden change in weather, or a manifestation of decreased immune resistance, better known as chicken skin.
+If it’s characterized by small, dark, bumps, maybe it’s any of these three conditions: Keratosis pilaris that’s caused by skin asthma or atopic dermatitis; stress; your skin reacting to a sudden change in weather; or a manifestation of decreased immune resistance, better known as chicken skin.

 Are you getting breakouts only in areas where you shave?
-“That is folliculitis, an inflammation of the hair follicle that looks like acne,” says dermatologist Dr. Aivee Aguilar-Teo.
-It could also be the reverse.
-“Some people come to us thinking it’s an allergy when it’s actually a pimple.
-Some think it is prickly heat rash when it’s actually acne, and then self-medicate and apply steroids; they only come to us when it has gotten worse.”
+“That is folliculitis, which is the inflammation of the hair follicle,” says dermatologist Dr. Aivee Aguilar-Teo.
+The confusion also happens in reverse.
+“Some people come to us thinking [they have] an allergy when it’s actually a pimple.
+Some think it is prickly heat rash when it’s actually acne, and then they self-medicate and apply steroids.
+They come to us only when it has gotten worse.”

 Self-medicating, in fact, often makes things worse.
 “The tendency would be to squeeze breakouts; don’t.
 Don’t go to the internet and self-medicate with over-the-counter products that are not only costly but also could be wrong for your condition.
-You could end up making it worse or getting scars, and scars are more expensive to treat because lasers would then be required.
-They can also develop into keloids secondary to acne after you scratch or have them pressed and squeezed [by an aesthetician with no medical background] at a salon or spa.”
+You could end up making it worse and get scars, and scars are more expensive to treat because lasers would then be required.
+They can also develop into keloids secondary to acne after you have scratched them or have them pressed and squeezed [by an aesthetician with no medical background] at a salon or spa.”

 And what if your dermatologist has confirmed it is acne?
 Aguilar-Teo explains, “Acne is hormonal.
 It is common among men because androgen is a hormone that stimulates it; some guys get sudden breakouts from exercising.
 It could be steroid-induced acne or one caused by protein shakes, which result to fluctuations in androgen.”
 She busts the myth about drying acne out by rubbing it with alcohol as the first course of treatment.
 “Body acne is different from face acne.
-Pityrosporum folliculitis is a mixture of acne and fungus because of the fungus developing from sweat getting down to the hair follicles, so alcohol won’t be enough.”
+Pityrosporum folliculitis is a mixture of acne and fungus, with the fungus developing from the sweat getting down to the hair follicles.
+Alcohol won’t be enough [to treat it].”

-Treatments, however, at Aguilar-Teo’s The Aivee Institute at The Fort and The Aivee Clinic in SM Megamall are, and they vary depending on each patient’s compliance, from the prescribed topical formulations and peels to oral tablets for hormonal conditions.
-Lazier guys can do the laser and light treatments for faster results, and for those with the budget and the necessity, the Aivee Institute has the first Picosure machine in the Philippines, a technology loved by the most porcelain-skinned celebrities for its deep pigment-busting, cold tipped laser prowess; think Revlite but 10 times more effective at clearing up the skin, be it the deepest, darkest acne scars even tattoos, black or colored.
+However, treatments at Aguilar-Teo’s The Aivee Clinic (with branches in Taguig, Ortigas, and Muntinlupa) are, and they vary depending on each patient’s compliance, from the prescribed topical formulations and peels to oral tablets for hormonal conditions.
+Lazier guys can do the laser and light treatments for faster results, and for those with the budget, the Aivee Institute has the first Picosure machine in the Philippines, a technology loved by the most porcelain-skinned celebrities for its deep pigment-busting, cold tipped laser prowess; think Revlite but 10 times more effective at clearing up the skin, be it the deepest, darkest acne scars and even tattoos, black or colored.

 Unwanted body hair

 To eliminate the need for shaving and waxing once and for all, diode lasers are a worthy investment.
-The Aivee Institute at The Fort and The Aivee Clinic at SM Megamall have the Soprano Ice, a diode laser that kills the hair follicles themselves, and its cooling tip makes the procedure painless and fast.
+The Aivee Clinic has the Soprano Ice, a diode laser that kills the hair follicles themselves, and its cooling tip makes the procedure painless and fast.
 Depending on the fineness and coarseness of the hair, total hair removal could take anywhere between five to eight 10-minute sessions once a month.

 Clinically called gynecomastia, this condition signifies an endocrine imbalance of the hormones estrogen and testosterone.
 “It is caused by genes, steroid use, or excess fat, and no matter how hard you exercise, manboobs will stay perky,” says Dr. Z Teo.

 “We all have abs; we just have to bring them out,” says Teo.
-While some get results through good old diet and exercise, some are just not as lucky, genetically predisposed to the little stubborn pockets of fat on the lower abdomen and on the sides.
+While some get results through good ol’ diet and exercise, some are just not as lucky, as they are genetically predisposed to the little stubborn pockets of fat on the lower abdomen and on the sides.

 Teo recommends the iLipo Ultra, a machine that uses four kinds of lasers and radiofrequency to melt, breakdown, and eliminate fat in one session, once or twice a week for an hour.
 Patients simply lie down as probes wrapped around the target areas release signals to the fat cells.